Easel Cat-Mobile

 Pain points:

-Messy communication
+1. Messy communication

 Needs:

-Effective and consistent tracking system
+1. Effective and relevant commission tracking system

-Exposure when opening commissions
+2. Exposure when opening commissions

 Sarah